meandmymonkey/websummercamp2022/README.md

 #### Knowledge: Docker on your OS

 You should feel comfortable using Docker and Docker Compose for local development.
-Most of the workshop steps will be automated, but when in doubt, you might be required to start and stop containers manually, and possibly edit port mappings or volumes.
+Most of the workshop steps involving docker will be automated, but when in doubt, you might be required to start and stop containers manually, and possibly edit port mappings or volumes.

 #### Knowledge: PHP